abarker/lyxNotebook/README.rst

   immediately follows the code inset.
 It will not create such an inset, though; the user needs to do that.
-This allows, for example, having SymPy code print out Latex math equations which will then be rendered as a Lyx preview and will appear in the final document.
+This allows, for example, having SymPy code print out Latex math equations which will then be rendered as a LyX preview and will appear in the final document.

 * The module running external interpreters now uses the Pexpect package by default, replacing the earlier hand-rolled version.
 (This might make